IBM/helm101/tutorial/Lab4/README.md

    local 	http://127.0.0.1:8879/charts
    ```

    Note: The Helm charts repository is installed by default with Helm.
-It is installed with the repo name `stable` and located at `https://kubernetes-charts.storage.googleapis.com/`.
+It is installed with the repositories `local` and `stable`.
+You can run the `local` repo using the [helm serve](https://github.com/helm/helm/blob/master/docs/helm/helm_serve.md) command.
+The `stable` repo is located at `https://kubernetes-charts.storage.googleapis.com/`.

 2. Add `helm101` repo: